Containerisation using Apptainer¶

 BEAR Portal Apps

-command is not available inside several of the BEAR Portal apps,
+The apptainer command is not available inside several of the BEAR Portal apps,

 including JupyterLab, RStudio Server and BlueBEAR GUI.
 This is because these apps